Can I Eat Expired Lettuce Fresh Whole?

 What are the food safety risks?

 Lettuce is susceptible to contamination by pathogens such as E. coli and Salmonella.
-To prevent illness, always wash lettuce thoroughly before consumption.
+To reduce the risk of foodborne illness, always wash lettuce thoroughly before consumption.
 High-risk scenarios include consuming expired or improperly washed lettuce.

 What are some pro storage tips?